-- Clinical schedules will be provided to the student as early as possible - Every effort will be made to maintain the schedule; however, the schedule of classes and clinical may need to be altered due to faculty and/or patient availability and acuity - Depending on clinical experience and faculty availability, it may be necessary to have some evening clinical experiences - Travel to other cities to meet clinical objectives is required; transportation to the clinical site is the responsibility of the students - Travel time to and from each facility will NOT be included in the accumulation of clock hours necessary to meet the semester hours required - Each clinical course may have a percentage of time in the Simulation lab and/or Skills lab - Simulation will be scheduled during the week - Successful completion of patient scenarios and skills competencies may require duplication of time for evaluation and meeting course objectives - Requirements must be completed as specified in the course objectives - Each student will have an in-person clinical evaluation with clinical faculty at the midterm and the final week of each semester - Grades received in the lab will be incorporated into the overall course grade
+- Clinical schedules will be provided to the student as early as possible. - Every effort will be made to maintain the schedule; however, the schedule of classes and clinical may need to be altered due to faculty, preceptor, and/or patient availability and acuity. - In the last two semesters, clinical experiences will be dependent upon the schedule of preceptors; students are expected to work the same schedule as their assigned preceptor, including weekends. - Depending on clinical experience, faculty, and preceptor availability, it may be necessary to have some evening clinical experiences. - Travel to other cities to meet clinical objectives is required; transportation to the clinical site is the responsibility of the students. - Travel time to and from each facility will NOT be included in the accumulation of clock hours necessary to meet the semester hours required. - Each clinical course may have a percentage of time in the Simulation lab and/or Skills lab. - Simulation will be scheduled during the week. - Successful completion of patient scenarios and skills competencies may require duplication of time for evaluation and meeting course objectives. - Requirements must be completed as specified in the course objectives. - Each student will have an in-person clinical evaluation with clinical faculty at mid-term and the final week of each semester. - Grades received in the lab will be incorporated into the overall course grade.